JonathanKit/Led-Matrix/README.md

   -NTPClient, to get a precies network time

-  -BlynkSimple, der QR Code kann in der App gescannt werden
+  -BlynkSimple, when scanning the QR code with the App the project is imported automatically

   -LEDMatrix, LEDText, FontMatrise from https://github.com/AaronLiddiment